Skip to content

 The Service then connects to all the Pods with a specific label.
 If you have multiple copies of a Pod, the Service spreads out requests among them, kind of like a traffic cop directing cars to different lanes.

-Now our postgres pods internally expose the port 5432.
-If you directly connect to it using the pods IP and the port, it will show port 5432 as open.
+Now our database pods internally expose the port 3306.
+If you directly connect to it using the pods IP and the port, it will show port 3306 as open.
 But this is not a dynamic solution.
-Instead, lets creata Service to expose the postgresql application to the cluster.
-All connections to Service port 5432 get automatically routed to Pod (or container) port 5432.
+Instead, lets creat a Service to expose the mysql application to the cluster.
+All connections to Service port 3306 get automatically routed to Pod (or container) port 3306.

 Complete